Teen vision: Time for contacts?

 Disposable Contact Lenses Make Lens Care Easy

 Many parents are concerned about the amount of care involved in wearing contact lenses.
 Today, most care systems are quite simple.
-And most soft contact lenses worn today are disposable, and don't require much care.
-Your teen will likely have a few pairs at home in case of a torn or lost lens.
+And daily disposable contact lenses can eliminate the need for lens care products altogether.

 Another parental concern is teen responsibility for contact lenses.
 Most teens have the maturity to wear and care for contact lenses, but you know your teen best.
 Discuss your concerns both with your teen and your eye care practitioner.
 If your eye doctor feels your teen isn't ready, contact lenses won't be prescribed.
 Contact lens wear should be discontinued if your teen isn't following wear or care guidelines.

-Consider requiring your teen to contribute part or all of the cost of contact lenses, including the eye examination, the lenses themselves, contact lens solutions and replacement of lost or torn lenses.
-If teens must bear some of the financial responsibility, they may value wearing contact lenses more highly.
+When teenagers bear some of the financial responsibility for their contacts, they often value contact lens wear more highly.
+Consider requiring your teen to contribute part or all of the cost of contact lenses, including the cost of the contact lens exam, the lenses themselves, contact lens solutions and replacement of lost or torn lenses.

 Contact Lenses: Self-Esteem Builder For Teens